thunder-B/why-bitcoin/README.md

 ### Bitcoin is permissionless
 You don't need any permission to develop on bitcoin, or to use bitcoin.
 This is a cornerstone of the system.
 You don't need an ID to send a payment, to recieve a payment, or to write another programming language library and integrate bitcoin into your website or business.
 Connect to the network, and you can use it.

+### Bitcoin is open
+Bitcoin is open for everyone to participate.
+This include its governance, its implementation, and its code.
+Everything is out in the open.
+There is no "insider information", no secret meetings.
+The code is open source, and the process through which the many bitcoin implementations change and upgrade is for all to see, comment, debate, and participate in.
+Come and join us.